Code-Institute-Submissions/DogMassagePluto/README.md

 # Credits

 ## Content
-⦁	The full content is made up and written by me.
+The full content is made up and written by me.

 ## Media
-⦁	The photos used in this website were obtained from https://www.istockphoto.com/nl.
+The photos used in this website were obtained from <a href="https://www.istockphoto.com/nl">istockphoto</a>.

 ## Acknowledgements
-⦁	I used a lot of general knowledge form ⦁	https://www.w3schools.com.
+I used a lot of general knowledge from <a href="https://www.w3schools.com">w3schools</a>.